desilinguist/swig-srilm/README.md

 - A local Python and/or Perl installation
 - The SRILM toolkit (v1.7.1).
 If you have an older version of SRILM e.g., the 1.5.x series then you should use the `old_srilm` branch.
 Note that SRILM should have been compiled as position independent code.
 You can do that by using the command `MAKE_PIC=yes make` when compiling SRILM.

-*IMPORTANT*: This code has only been tested on x86-64 machines running Linux or OS X.

 ### Installation:

 #### Linux

-- Modify the following environment variables at the top of `Makefile`:
+- Modify the following environment variables at the top of the included Makefile:
  - `SRILM_LIBS` : The directory containing the SRILM libraries
  - `SRILM_INC`  : The directory containing the SRILM header files
  - `PYTHON_INC` : The directory containing the python header files